OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    VPC & Vbox works fine, in most cases, with some exceptions:
    - no graphic console and PAE paging mode in VPC
    - PAE paging mode in VBox is unstable
-   - 8, 12, 13 exceptions stops VPC VM (because of task gates used)
+   - 8, 12, 13 exceptions stops VPC VM (because of task gates used).
+     "NOTASK=1" in OS2LDR.INI can be used to prevent using task gates.

+   EFI version works only in QEMU (with TianoCore).

   =======================================================================
    7. QSINIT boot details.